Oneirical/bevy_tgfp/DESIGN.md

 # Tutorial
 - Mention the Color imprements Copy oddity from bevy discord.
+- Mention the exclusive system and associated weird bevy errors.
 - A Gimp tutorial for the spritesheet, inspired by the broughlike one.

 # Random writing